Samsung Galaxy A8 (2015): Specifications

-The Galaxy A8 is thinner than earlier models from the A-series lineup, measuring 5.9 mm in thickness.
+The Galaxy A8 is thinner than earlier models from the A-series line-up, measuring 5.9 mm in thickness.
 The display is protected by Gorilla Glass 4.

-Other specifications include a 5.7 inch 1080p (1080x1920) Super AMOLED display, touch based fingerprint sensor integrated to the home button, 16 MP back camera and 5 MP front camera.
+Other specifications include a 5.7-inch 1080p (1080×1920) Super AMOLED display, touch based fingerprint sensor integrated to the home button, 16 MP back camera and 5 MP front camera.

 It is powered by Exynos 5430, Exynos 5433 or Snapdragon 615.
-All of these SoCs feature an octa core processor and they are backed by 2 GB RAM and 32 GB internal storage.
+All of these SoCs feature an octa-core processor, and they are backed by 2 GB RAM and 32 GB internal storage.
 There is a hybrid SIM slot that can also be used as a microSD card slot.
 It has a 3050 mAh non-removable battery.

 It is shipped with Android 5.1.1 Lollipop.

-The Japan KDDI variant includes Oneseg & full Seg TV features while the Korean SK Telecom Variant has a T-DMB feature.
+The Japan KDDI variant includes Oneseg & full Seg TV features, while the Korean SK Telecom Variant has a T-DMB feature.